 Digital Services & Technology Hardware

 Digital sector lobbying activity has increased substantially since the European Commission launched its flagship digital single market strategy.
-Since the beginning of Ursula von der Leyen’s tenure as president of the European Commission, tech companies and lobbying groups have had hundreds of meetings with EU officials to discuss the DMA and the DSA.
+Since the beginning of Ursula von der Leyen’s tenure as president of the European Commission, tech companies and lobbying groups have had thousands of meetings with EU officials.
 Apple, Amazon, Meta, Google and Microsoft all boosted their lobbying spending, according to the EU Transparency Register.

 A key priority for the EU has been to create a digital single market where the free movement of goods, persons, services, capital and data is guaranteed — and where citizens and businesses can seamlessly and fairly access online goods and services, whatever their nationality, and wherever they live.
 Brussels is home to more than 15 trade associations involved directly with digital services and technology, from Digital Europe to the Business Software Alliance.
 Although Google and Microsoft are the two biggest corporate affairs spenders in Brussels, in the words of one tech commentator: “There are new actors who have come to Brussels, lots of them which didn’t exist 20 years ago.
 They’ve gone from being economically insignificant to being economically substantial, so they want to be part of the policymaking process.”